labex-labs/open-source-labs/git/30-seconds-of-git/challenge-create-fixup-commit/step1.md

 ## Example

-Your task is to write the string "hello,world" to the `hello.txt` file and add it as a "fixup" commit to one of the previous commits, so that it can be automatically merged in a subsequent rebase operation.
-This previous commit is the commit with the message "Added file1.txt".
+Your task is to write the string "hello,world" to the `hello.txt` file and add it as a "fixup" commit to the commit with the message "Added file1.txt", so that it can be automatically merged in a subsequent rebase operation.

 To complete this challenge, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.